 2. Dish Soap or Liquid Detergent Mixture

 Mix equal parts dish soap or liquid detergent with water then fill a spray bottle with the mixture.
-Spray onto ant trails if you found any to remove the scented pheromones they left behind.
+Spray onto ant trails, if you found any, to remove the scented pheromones they left behind and do as often as necessary.
 Afterward, wipe the sprayed area to leave a light residue of the mixture.
-Spray as often as you need.

 3. Neem Oil

-Derived from neem trees, neem oil is a natural pesticide that can be used not only for ants but for a variety of insects as well.
-To use neem oil against ants, apply it on indoor houseplants that have aphids in them.
+Derived from neem trees, neem oil can be used against ants by applying it on indoor houseplants that have aphids in them.
 Ants will consume aphids which, in turn, makes them swallow the neem oil as well.
 This way, you’ll be hitting two birds with one stone!

 4. Essential Oils